-In 2017, I had the honor of being the Artist-in-Residence at Zen Hospice, a 6 bed hospice house in San Francisco.
-Over the course of a year, I spent afternoons inside the house getting to know residents, their families, caregivers and staff.
-I spoke with people experiencing their last stage of life - their memories, fears, their joys and regrets.
-I sat with family members coming to terms with the loss of their loved ones.
-And I interviewed caregivers who, for very very little money, performed some of the most loving and heroic and deeply human acts that one person can do for another.
-As I witnessed this final chapter of life, I used my pen and watercolors to record the quiet conversations and silent observations.
+In 2017, Wendy had the honor of being the artist-in-residence at Zen Hospice, a six-bed hospice house in San Francisco.
+Over the course of a year, she spent many afternoons inside the house.
+She spoke with people experiencing their last stage of life - learning about their memories, fears, joys and regrets.
+She sat with family members coming to terms with the loss of their loved ones.
+And she interviewed professional caregivers who, for very little money, performed some of the most loving, heroic, and deeply human acts that one person can do for another.
+As she witnessed this final chapter of life, she used her pen and watercolors to record the quiet conversations and silent observations.

 The result is “How to Say Goodbye; The Wisdom of Hospice Caregivers.”
 The book combines drawings Wendy drew from life while inside The Guest House with words of hospice caregivers she interviewed.
 First published as a limited edition art book, a new edition will be published by Bloomsbury in July 2023.
 The new edition includes a foreword from Dr. BJ Miller, one of the nation’s foremost experts on death and dying, and a section of helpful resources.
 In its entirety, the book shares what Wendy learned about how to be with people at the end of their lives: how presence is love.
 What we can do for people.
 And what we can’t.

 “A poem to mortality and the beauty of how we can cope with it.